cdisc-org/DataExchange-ODM-LinkML/docs/SiteRefRef.md

 # Slot: SiteRefRef

-_SiteRef reference: lement NameSiteRefParent ElementsSubjectDataElement XPath(s)/ODM/ClinicalData/SubjectData/SiteRefElement Textual ValueNoneAttributesLocationOIDChild ElementsNoneUsage/Business RulesBusiness Rule(s):Must be provided when the /ODM/FileType is Transactional._
+_SiteRef reference: Provides a reference to the site that the SubjectData record is associated with in the source system._